Regent Seven Seas Cruises will celebrate the ship’s christening in Miami on 21 February 2020

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Friday, March 25, 2016/Categories: News, Cruise news, Ports and destinations
+Author: Rebecca Gibson/25 March 2016/Categories: News, Cruise news, Ports and destinations

 Holland America Line is to reposition one of its large Vista-class ships to Mexico and increase its presence in the region fro October 2016 to February 2017.